 Crescent is a very picturesque lake inside Lake Clark National Park and at the base of spectacular Redoubt volcano.
 Its glacial-fed waters have a beautiful turquoise green hue very similar to the Kenai.
 Also known for its incredible bear viewing, Crescent Lake and Crescent River support several salmon runs as well as a healthy population of lake trout and dolly varden.

-Fishing for sockeye is best in mid to late July and the fish are very larger and hard fighting.
+Fly-out fishing in Crescent Lake Alaska for sockeye is best in mid to late July and the fish are very larger and hard fighting.
 Silvers enter Crescent Lake later than other systems we fly to, making this a great late season option.
 The silver run peaks in the latter half of August and again, these fish are big, bright and very aggressive.
 Cured salmon eggs and spinners and flies are all very successful methods for the Crescent Lake silvers.